HopSoft-Tech/shopping-list-app/readme.md

-# Shopping List
+# Shopping-List-App

-Simple shopping list app with Vanilla JS.
+A Cool Shopping List App Created with Vanilla JS